How Is Total Loss Value Calculated?

 Actual cash value is another way of saying what the vehicle is worth at the time of loss.
 It is kind of hard to put an exact number on it without some help, but each insurance company has their own way of calculating this value.

-Unfortunately, it is not uncommon to receive a total loss payout check lower than your car loan amount.
-Shortfalls happen for several different reasons.
+- Unfortunately, it is not uncommon to receive a total loss payout check lower than your car loan amount.
+Such a situation can happen for several different reasons:

 - Extended car loans with rates.